2025 Tennessee First-Time Homebuyer Programs and Loans

 Grant

-Grants are given to homebuyers to pay their down payment and closing costs, and generally won’t require repayment.
+Grants are given to homebuyers to pay their down payment and closing costs and generally won’t require repayment.
 However, depending on the type of grant, repayment could be required if the home is sold within a certain period.

 Mortgage credit certificate

-Some first-time homebuyers can earn a tax credit for up to $2,000 of the mortgage interest they pay.
+Some first-time homebuyers can earn a tax credit of up to $2,000 of the mortgage interest they pay.
 To be eligible, you must meet the mortgage credit certificate requirements, which include income and purchase price limits.

 Keep these things in mind about DPA programs